Pokémon

-Current assumption set: Eevee ex in Prismatic Evolutions, pack price $5.49, pull probability 2.8% per pack.
+Current estimate: Eevee ex in Prismatic Evolutions, pack cost $5.49, hit probability 2.8% per pack.

 Single-card price